Yu-Group/simChef/vignettes/paper.md

 half of \autoref{fig:api}: `DGP`, `Method`, `Evaluator`, and `Visualizer`.
 Users create or reuse custom functions (`dgp_fun`, `method_fun`, `eval_fun`, and `viz_fun` above) aligned with their scientific goals.
-The custom functions are then optionally parameterized, which are encapsulated in one of the corresponding classes via a `create_*` method together with optional constant parameters (`alpha` above).
+The custom functions are then optionally parameterized and encapsulated in one of the corresponding classes via a `create_*` method together with optional constant parameters (e.g., `sd` above).

 A fifth `R6` class, `Experiment`, serves as a concrete implementation of the user's intent to answer a specific scientific question.
 The `Experiment` stores